 How to get around in Cappadocia

 While In Cappadocia you can make use of public transport: buses and taxis or rent a car or bike for approximately 10TL per hour or 50TL per day.
-Quad bikes and Scooter rentals are also available.
-All these can be rented from Silk Road Rent a Car.
+There are other methods of transportation like horses, ATVs and cooter rentals available.

 Things to do in Cappadocia

 I went on the Red Tour which starts from 9 am till 4 pm.
 The tour included transportation from my hotel and back, lunch and entrance fee for all the attractions listed below:

 Learn more about Cappadocia’s history by visiting UNESCO World Heritage – Göreme Open Air Museum.
 Once there you can check out the medieval cave churches, with beautiful frescoes (wall paintings) whose colors still retain all their original freshness.
 (Entry Price In 2019: 25TL / €4)

 Open from 8am – 7pm.
 This castle is the tallest point accessible in Cappadocia and was used for centuries by villagers as a place of refuge when enemy armies overtook the surrounding plains.
 You can make way up the stairs to its peak for panoramic views over the rock valleys of the Cappadocian countryside.
 (Entry Price In 2019: 8TL / €1.50).

 Located about 10 minutes from Goreme, this hidden valley with scenic formations gets its name from the penis-shaped fairy chimneys.
 Entry is free.